ipfs/community/js-commit-guidelines.md

 # Git Commit Guidelines

 We have very precise rules over how our git commit messages can be formatted.
-This leads to *more readable messages* that are easy to follow when looking through the *project history*.
-But also, we use the git commit messages to *generate the change log*.
+This leads to more readable messages that are easy to follow when looking through the project history.
+But also, we use the git commit messages to generate the change log.

 The commit message formatting can be added using a typical git workflow or through the use of a CLI wizard ([Commitizen](https://github.com/commitizen/cz-cli)).

 ### Commit Message Format
-Each commit message consists of a *header*, a *body* and a *footer*.
+Each commit message consists of a header, a body and a footer.
-The header has a special format that includes a *type*, a *scope* and a *subject*:
+The header has a special format that includes a type, a scope and a subject:

 ```
 <type>(<scope>): <subject>